MicrosoftDocs/dataexplorer-docs/data-explorer/k2bridge.md

 # Visualize data from Azure Data Explorer in Kibana with the K2Bridge open-source connector

-K2Bridge (Kibana-Kusto Bridge) lets you use Azure Data Explorer as a data source and visualize that data in Kibana.
+K2Bridge (Kibana-Kusto Bridge) lets you use Azure Data Explorer as a data source and visualize that data in [Kibana](https://www.elastic.co/guide/en/kibana/current/kibana-concepts-analysts.html).
 K2Bridge is an [open-source](https://github.com/microsoft/K2Bridge), containerized application.
 It acts as a proxy between a Kibana instance and an Azure Data Explorer cluster.
 This article describes how to use K2Bridge to create that connection.

 K2Bridge translates Kibana queries to Kusto Query Language (KQL) and sends the Azure Data Explorer results back to Kibana.

    ![Kibana connection with Azure Data Explorer via K2Bridge.](media/k2bridge/k2bridge-chart.png)

-K2Bridge supports Kibana's **Discover** tab, where you can:
+K2Bridge supports Kibana's **Discover**, **Visualize** and **Dashboard** tabs.

+With the **Discover** tab you can:

 * Search and explore the data.
 * Filter results.
 * Add or remove fields in the results grid.
 * View record content.
 * Save and share searches.

+With the **Visualize** tab you can:

+* Create visualizations like: bar charts, pie charts, data tables, heat maps, and more.
+* Save a visualization

+With the **Dashboard** tab you can:

+* Create panels by using new or saved visualizations.
+* Save a dashboard.

 The following image shows a Kibana instance bound to Azure Data Explorer by K2Bridge.
 The user experience in Kibana is unchanged.